 As a certification program, it defines the most advanced measure of sustainability—providing a framework for design, construction and the symbiotic relationship between people and all aspects of the built environment.
 The project has achieved Materials Petal certification, in addition to the Place, Equity and Beauty Petals, while also fulfilling the imperatives from the Health & Happiness Petal.

-We welcome you to take a virtual office tour and learn more about our new studio below.
+We welcome you to take a virtual office tour to learn more about our new studio.

 Our previous office location was in a multi-story, unreinforced masonry building.
 The two most important reasons for our office move were improving employee health (with daylighting and indoor air quality) and creating a resilient work space in preparation of a seismic event.